CMD-Golem/Zen-Browser-Mods/Readme.md

 [Quietify](https://github.com/wysh3/Zen-Mods/tree/main/Quietify)

 ## Configuration
-To live edit it go to about:config in Zen and set devtools.debugger.remote-enabled to true Afterwards the shortcut Ctrl + Shift + Alt + I can be used to open the browser devtools
+To live edit it go to about:config in Zen and set devtools.debugger.remote-enabled and devtools.chrome.enabled to true Afterwards the shortcut Ctrl + Shift + Alt + I can be used to open the browser devtools

 [Mod settings](https://docs.zen-browser.app/themes-store/themes-marketplace-preferences)